racoelhosilva/CPD_chatServer/doc/protocol.md

 ## Overview

 The following protocol specification details the structure used for this project for communication.
-This project involves room-based message exchange between multiple clients and a centralized server while ensuring causality.
+The project involves room-based message exchange between multiple clients and a centralized server while ensuring causality.
 The connections between clients and server are established using Secure Sockets.

 Based on this, we developed a simple protocol that defines how commands should be created, serialized, sent, received and parsed on both ends, triggering the correct actions.
-Below is an overviewof the different units of this protocol with arguments and meaning for each of them.
+Below is an overview of the different units of this protocol with arguments and meaning for each of them.

 ## Unit Format